-Some weeks back, in the course of researching an article on ecological grief, I reached out to US author, David Wallace-Wells for comment, and to my surprise probably as much as his, this led to a wide-ranging discussion that ran to over 90 minutes.
+Some weeks back, in the course of researching an article on ecological grief, I reached out to US author, David Wallace-Wells for comment, and this led to a wide-ranging discussion that ran to over 90 minutes.
 I had filed a mixed review of his book for The Irish Times in February 2019, so welcomed the opportunity for a deeper dive into his thinking, and the resulting interview was published in early October, also in The Irish Times.

 WHAT MOST disturbs best-selling science author David Wallace-Wells about climate change isn’t so much that the worst-case scenarios may come to pass.
 Rather, it’s how astonishingly dangerous even the so called best-case scenarios actually are.